owenthereal/action-upterm/README.md

       uses: owenthereal/action-upterm@main
 ```

-To get the ssh connection string, just open the `Checks` tab in your Pull Request and scroll to the bottom.
+Access the SSH connection string in the `Checks` tab of your Pull Request.

-## Use registered public SSH key(s)
+## Use Registered Public SSH Keys

-By default anybody can connect to the upterm session.
-You can opt-in to install the public SSH keys [that you have registered with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
+To enhance security, you can restrict access to the `upterm` session to specific authorized GitHub profiles.
+First, ensure you have [added an SSH key to your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 ```yaml
 name: CI